omegat-org/omegat/release/readme.txt

 3.2 Installation
-* Windows users: Simply launch the installation program.
-If you want, the installation program can create shortcuts to launch OmegaT.
+* Windows users:
+Simply launch the installation program.
+If you wish, the installation program can create shortcuts to launch OmegaT.

+* Linux users:
+Place the archive in any suitable folder and unpack it; OmegaT is then ready to be launched.
+You can however obtain a neater and more user-friendly installation by using the installation script (linux-install.sh).
+To use this script, open a terminal window (console), change folder to the folder containing OmegaT.jar and the linux-install.sh script, and execute the script with ./linux-install.sh.

+* Mac users:
+Copy the OmegaT.zip archive to a suitable location and unpack it there to obtain a folder that contains an HTML documentation index file and OmegaT.app, the application file.

+* Others (e.g., Solaris, FreeBSD:
-* Others: To install OmegaT, simply create a suitable folder for OmegaT (e.g., /usr/local/lib on Linux).
-Copy the OmegaT zip or tar.gz archive to this folder and unpack it there.
+To install OmegaT, simply create a suitable folder for OmegaT.
+Copy the OmegaT zip or tar.bz2 archive to this folder and unpack it there.

 3.3 Launching OmegaT
 OmegaT can be launched in a number of ways.